bryteblue/runbook-sql-maintenance/README.md

 - Automation Account
 - Runbooks : Scripts thate are run.
 One for reindexing, one for updating internal statistics.
 - Credential : Credential is an object holds a username and password, fetched from a key vault.
 Both runbook use this single credential
 - Schedule : Schedule the runbook will follow for firing.
-Both runbooks use this single schedule
+Both runbooks use this single schedule.
+When not providing a schedule it will default no now + 7 minutes.

 # Caveats and gotcha's